Martyn Percy: Later ministry

 In 2022, Percy announced that he would be leaving the Church of England.
 From 2022 to 2024, he was a visiting scholar at the Virginia Theological Seminary.
 Since 2024, he has held permission to officiate in two Scottish Episcopal Church dioceses; Diocese of Aberdeen and Orkney, and Diocese of Edinburgh.
 He is also the canon theologian to the Convocation of Episcopal Churches in Europe, a jurisdiction of the American Episcopal Church.

 Christ Church disputes

-In November 2018, Percy was suspended amid a governance and pay disagreement with Christ Church.
+In November 2018, Percy was suspended amid his advocacy of reforms to modern governance within Christ Church.
 He faced internal tribunal charges that were dismissed by a retired High Court judge in August 2019.
 A separate safeguarding investigation in 2020 found no evidence of misconduct.
 During the period of dispute, supporters of Percy raised over £150,000 to help cover the cost of his legal fees, which Christ Church had refused to pay.

 In early 2022, following mediation, Percy agreed to step down; the college announced a settlement, and he left office in April that year.
 In November 2022, the UK Charity Commission issued a warning to Christ Church regarding handling of dispute funds and appointed an independent reviewer to look into governance structures.